HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 Similar to the above GAN, this model uses Wasserstein distance as a loss measure, but to enforce Lipschitz constraint, we use gradient norm as a penalty to clip the gradients.
 Furthermore, in this model we use convoluted layers instead of linear layers in the generator and discriminator model.
 The network architecture is as follows :

+# Privacy Analysis

+## Nearest Neighbors Analysis

+We have calculated the nearest neighbors matrix for each of the generated images(approx 6400 images) with a random batch of images from the training set.
+Then, picked the image with the min distance between those training and generated images.
+We explored different distance metrics like Cosine Distance, Euclidean distance and Mahalanobis distance.

+As it can be seen,**this serves as one of the metric show that GAN is not actually spitting out the actual training images** , and is able to capture features like Rotation, orientation, flips etc., But given the high dimension of the data, this is suffering from the curse of dimensionality, for the large number of comparison, most of the images is close to one specific image.
+As a result, we are considering to use auto encoder on both of these batches of data, calculate the latent representation (reducing the dimension), then calculating the distance matrix between these two batches.

+## Maximum Mean Discrepancy

+Currently, we are using an AutoEncoder on both the training image batch and generated image batch.
+These latent feature map, is used to map to reproducing kernel Hilbert space .These are spaces of functions, and satisfy a key property (called the reproducing property).
+Generated intermediate latent variable is to calculate the maximum Mean Discrepancy between two latent representation of those batches.
+Two distributions are similar if their moments are similar.
+In the latent space we can compute the difference between the moments and average it.
+This gives a measure of the similarity/dissimilarity between the datasets.
+For further mathematical expression refer Section 5.
+Evaluation Experiments: Quantitative/qualitative measures to evaluate results.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for